Gusto/apollo-federation-ruby/README.md

 ## Usage

-The API is designed to mimic the API of Apollo's [`@apollo/federation`](https://www.apollographql.com/docs/apollo-server/federation/introduction/) library.
+The API is designed to mimic the API of [Apollo's federation library](https://www.apollographql.com/docs/apollo-server/federation/introduction/).
 It's best to read and understand the way federation works, in general, before attempting to use this library.

 ### Extending a type
 [Apollo documentation](https://www.apollographql.com/docs/apollo-server/federation/core-concepts/#extending-external-types)